magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 <!--- ENGCOM-7788-->

-*  Adds a test for deleting newsletter subscriber as an Admin user. _Fix submitted by Dmitry Tsymbal in pull request [28972](https://github.com/magento/magento2/pull/28972)_.
+*  Added a test for deleting a newsletter subscriber as an Admin user. _Fix submitted by Dmitry Tsymbal in pull request [28972](https://github.com/magento/magento2/pull/28972)_.
 [GitHub-29032](https://github.com/magento/magento2/issues/29032)

 <!--- ENGCOM-7739-->